projects

 Film Festival hostess Ana Claudia Talancón

-Espacio Cine coordinator Luis García, Lucila Moctezuma from The Rockefeller Foundation, NY I Espacio logo
+Espacio Cine coordinator Luis García, Lucila Moctezuma from The Rockefeller Foundation, New York I Espacio logo

 Rethinking Media and the Arts